dpelacani/WienerLoss/README.md

 # Wiener Loss

+This repository contains the implementation of the `WienerLoss` as presented in [Convolve and Conquer: Data Comparison with Wiener Filters](https://arxiv.org/abs/2311.06558) and at the workshop [Medical Imaging meets NeurIPS 2023](https://neurips.cc/virtual/2023/82490).

+---

 Data comparison lies at the heart of machine learning: for many applications, simplistic loss functions - such as the L2 loss that rely on local element-wise differences between samples - have taken preference.
 Such metrics are notorious for producing low-quality results.
 The proposed Wiener Loss addresses this issue by introducing a new convolutional approach to data comparison; one that uses a Wiener filter approach to naturally incorporate global information and promote spatial awareness within the compared samples.